sunyue-xfel/Self-Supv-Relational-Reasoning-Learning-and-Contrastive-Learning-Methods_Spectra-Classification/README.md

 Since the Juypter Notebook on self-supervised models also relies on some python files in other dictionaries in the project, the URL of this specific notebook is not given.
 After opening the project, go directly to the 'Self-supervised_SpecRRMoco_SpectralClassification_b512_LossCoef.ipynb' file, and then you can run it.

-See our paper "Self-Supervised Approaches to Spectral Classification: Application of Phase Transitions in X-ray Diffraction Data" (https://doi.org/10.21203/rs.3.rs-2599173/v1) for details.
+See our paper "Self-Supervised Approaches to Spectral Classification: Application of Phase Transitions in X-ray Diffraction Data" (https://doi.org/10.21203/rs.3.rs-2599173/v1), **"Sun, Y., Brockhauser, S., Hegedűs, P. et al. Application of self-supervised approaches to the classification of X-ray diffraction spectra during phase transitions.
+Sci Rep 13, 9370 (2023). https://doi.org/10.1038/s41598-023-36456-y"** for details.

 ## End-to-End Supervised Machine Learning Models